Damian Baliński

 Damian Baliński (born 5 August 1977, in Poland) is a motorcycle speedway rider from Poland.
+He earned two international caps for the Poland speedway team.

 Career

 He was a member of the Poland national speedway team.
 Remarkably, in 29 seasons of Polish speedway he has only ridden for three clubs Unia Leszno, Rybnik and Rawicz.

 He only rode one season in the British leagues, with Swindon Robins in 2007.

 Family

 His older brother Dariusz and his son Damian Jr. (Damian's nephew; b.
 1989) are also speedway riders.
 Baliński is married to Aneta.
 They have two sons, Mikołaj and Filip (b.
 2009).